 The Keys Were Just Cut

 One of the most common reasons locks won't open is when keys are freshly cut.
 If you can insert the key, but it will not turn, it is probably because the key was not cut properly.
-Unfortunately, in cases like these, you may need to get a new key cut so you can get into your home or car.
+Unfortunately, in cases like these, you may need to get a new key cut so you can get into your home.
 Make sure you are positioning the key correctly within the lock before you decide to go ahead and send your key back.

 The Key Won't Go In All the Way

 When the key will not go into the lock all the way, it may be because there is an obstruction.
 Pins might be corroded or the pin chamber might be worn out.
 Make sure you do your research before attempting to fix this key and lock issue on your own, as mistakes could cause damage to the lock or your door.
+In most cases, it would be better to call a locksmith to resolve this particular issue.

 The Key Turns But the Door Lock Doesn't